 “The real estate agent stands to risk their license, at the end of the day if they continue to breach the law they lose their license and their livelihood, so we stand ready to take on licensees and real estate agents that don’t do the right thing, and we’ll remove them from the industry if they’re not playing the game in the right manner.”Start Selling

-Note: LJ Hooker Campbelltown withdrew the advertisement for Nataly and Daniel’s house on the instructions from NSW Fair Trading and will print an apology in next week’s Macarthur Advertiser newspaper.
+Note: LJ Hooker Campbelltown withdrew the advertisement for Nataly and Daniel’s house on the instructions from NSW Fair Trading and printed an apology in the Macarthur Advertiser newspaper.

-This is only an excert, read the full article here Today Tonight Article
+This is only an excerpt, read the full article here Today Tonight Article